beyode/jumpstart-rails-api/README.md

  - JWT - Custom devise Strategy
  - [Simple Token Authentication](https://github.com/gonzalo-bulnes/simple_token_authentication)

-Both are used together with your favorite Authentication gem [devise](https://github.com/heartcombo/devise) Use `INTERACTIVE=false` when running the generator to default to using JWT.
+Both are used together with your favorite Authentication gem [devise](https://github.com/heartcombo/devise).
+Use `INTERACTIVE=false` when running the generator to default to using JWT.

-2. Json API
+2. JSON::API
-This template uses [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) a gem from neflix which make serialization of objects lightining fast.
+This template uses [jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer) a fast JSON::API serializer gem(fork of Netflix fast_jsonapi) which make serialization of objects lightining fast.

 3. Foreman
 For running multiple processes